 Location: 20 Hillside Avenue, Metuchen

 Details: The weekly classes here introduce kids to the basics of STEM, integrating LEGO materials with laptops and kids’ imaginations.
 Kids listen to a short lesson, then build, program and modify their designs.
 Afterwards, they discuss how to make their projects faster, more efficient, sturdier or more fun.
 Want to celebrate a birthday at Clicks and Bricks Learning Center?
-The birthday child and their friends are given two hours to explore, create and participate in challenges: They can make a car and race it down the track or compete to build the tallest tower in the shortest amount of time.
+The birthday child and their friends are given two hours to explore, create and participate in challenges.
 Adding an extra half hour to the party gives kids a chance to create a take-home build, or add pizza and cake for a complete party experience.
 There’s also an open play on Mondays, Wednesdays and Fridays from 3:00 pm to 7:00 pm when kids can use materials unrestricted.

 More info: Visit www.clicksandbrickslc.com or call 732-243-9393